 Located in an eastern suburb of Cleveland, Hillcrest Hospital is a Cleveland Clinic hospital and Level II trauma center with a Level III neonatal intensive care unit.
 Other medical specialties include cardiology, cardiothoracic surgery, critical care, high risk obstetrics, oncology, orthopedics, pediatrics, infectious disease and emergency medicine.
 Residents will assist in the precepting of Doctor of Pharmacy Candidates from several schools of Pharmacy in the United States.

-Elective Rotations: All rotations are 4 weeks in length except longitudinal rotations which are a minimum of 6 months.
-Research Month, Oncology, Emergency Medicine, and Pharmacy Practice Model.
+Required Rotations: All rotations are 4 weeks in length except longitudinal rotations which are a minimum of 6 months.

 Intended Outcomes of Residency Training